 2. Shop in Bulk

 There are rumors that the classic grocery shopping tip of buying in bulk doesn’t save you money.
-That shopping at discount stores like ALDI and buying just what you need versus buying in bulk at stores like Costco or Sam’s saves money in the long run.
+Also that shopping at discount stores like ALDI and buying just what you need versus buying in bulk at stores like Costco or Sam’s saves money in the long run.

 Folks, this is simply not true!